NASW Chapters

 NASW Chapters: Communications (2022-2024)

-Between 2022 and 2024 21 NASW Chapters partnered with the NASW National Connect to End COVID-19 team in a wide array of communications and outreach activities aimed at promoting vaccine confidence.
+In 2022, 2023, and 2024, 21 NASW Chapters partnered with the NASW National Connect to End COVID-19 team in a wide array of communications and outreach activities aimed at promoting vaccine confidence.
 Communications channels ranged from newsletters and targeted emails to NASW Chapter websites, Social Media, and in-person outreach to social workers at Chapter conferences and other events.

 Participating Chapters analyzed the vaccine confidence landscape in their states, with special attention paid to vulnerable populations.
 Chapter teams utilized this important data and information in deploying communications and doing outreach to social workers.
 In an effort to deploy accurate, relevant information, Chapters also attended regular team meetings with the NASW National Connect to End COVID-19 staff, viewed national training webinars, and stayed current with the latest Centers for Disease Control and Prevention (CDC) data and information about COVID-19, vaccines, and the pandemic.